jan-revay/initPC/Windows_10/MANUAL_INIT_STEPS.md

     * Alt + Tab shows windows that are open on -> Only the desktop I'm using
 - Clipboard -> clipboard history -> on (Pressing Win + V displays the history)

+### Turn off unnecessary animations in advanced settings

+- Right-click the Start menu and select System from the context menu.
+- This will take you to Control Panel > System and Security > System.
+- Now click "Advanced system settings".
+- Click to "Advanced" tab
+- Click "Settings" in "Performance" section
+- Select "Let Windows choose...."
+- Additionally to that desellect:
+    * "Animate windows when minimizing and maximizing" (it will also improve speed of switching virtual desktops)
+    * "Fade or slide ToolTips into view"
+    * ...
+TODO find out what other options are doing

 # TODO